 Many middle-aged Americans recall their elementary school civics teacher describing our country as a great melting pot.
-They looked around, though, and thought the moniker hardly seemed fitting as society back then was domineered by white male Christians.
-Fast forward to today and the designation now seems much more apt.
+They looked around, though, and thought the moniker hardly seemed fitting as a society back then was domineered by white male Christians.
+Fast forward, and the designation now seems much more apt.
 This is especially true for Americans who live in urban areas and experience the joys and frustrations of maneuvering an ultra-diverse world on a daily basis.

-At work and at school, in our civic institutions and in our communities, we deal with people who are unlike us in their nationalities, ethnicities, cultures, customs, sexuality, beliefs, and religions.
-Challenged to live up to the ideal of America that involves celebrating our differences, we're bolstered by the fact that we're all in this together... but are we really?
-We need only look at the sparsely populated state of South Dakota (less than a million citizens, compared to California with over 39 million) to discover the answer is a resounding “no!”
+At work and at school, in our civic institutions, and in our communities, we deal with people who are unlike us in their nationalities, ethnicities, cultures, customs, sexuality, gender identity, beliefs, and religions.
+Challenged to live up to the ideal of America that involves celebrating our differences, we're bolstered by the fact that we're all in this together.
+Yet, is this really true?
+We need only look at the sparsely populated state of South Dakota (less than a million citizens, compared to California with over 39 million) to discover that the answer is a resounding no!

-Unlike other places that struggle with too many people, too much traffic, too many homeless, and not enough affordable housing, many small towns in South Dakota are actually losing residents.
+Unlike states with too many people, too much traffic, too many homeless, and not enough affordable housing, many small towns in South Dakota are actually losing residents.
 According to the US Census Bureau, more than half of rural communities there had either flat or dwindling populations between 2010 and 2017.

-To attract potential new South Dakotans, the 46th most densely populated state in the US created a lighthearted commercial.
-Instead of rocketing off to Mars, a voyage that would surely be fatal, folks are encouraged to move there instead.
-The ad argues that, unlike the red planet, the Mount Rushmore State is inhabitable, with plenty of oxygen.
+To attract new South Dakotans, the 46th most densely populated state in the US created a lighthearted commercial.
+Instead of rocketing off to Mars, a destination that would surely prove fatal, folks are encouraged to move there instead.
+The ad argues that, unlike the red planet, Mount Rushmore State is inhabitable with plenty of oxygen.

 Ironically, the most humorous line in the commercial is not intended to be so.
-Yet, when the ultra-conservative state gets described as “progressive,” it's so preposterous that it elicits a belly laugh from anyone in the know.
-After all, South Dakota has not supported a Democrat for president since 1964, not even George McGovern in 1972, who was from the state!
+Yet, when the ultra-conservative state gets described as progressive, it's so preposterous that it elicits a belly laugh from anyone in the know.
+After all, South Dakota has not supported a Democrat for president since 1964.
+In fact, it didn't even back George McGovern in 1972, who was born and bred in the state!